MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/create-source-schema.md

 ---
-title: Creating source schemas for your data
+title: Create source schemas in Enterprise Graph by Microsoft
-description: Describes how to create a source schema in Enterprise Graph
+description: Learn how to create a source schema for your data in Enterprise Graph by Microsoft
 author: microsteve

 ms.service: enterprise-graph